 Areas of Practice

 Craig provides regular advertising review for some of the largest retailers and consumer product manufacturers in the country.
-He regularly litigates false advertising and privacy class actions, competitor comparison claims and trade secret claims.
-He has defended FTC advertising enforcement actions through trial and appeared before the NAD (National Advertising Division).
-He represents advertising agencies, ad networks and online ad platforms in structuring online distribution and monetization transactions.
+He regularly litigates false advertising and privacy class actions (including breach-related litigation), competitor comparison claims and trade secret claims.
+Craig has defended numerous landmark privacy and advertising class actions, including defeating cases of first impression under California’s Shine the Light law, Anti-SPAM law, the Club Card Act, gift card laws and Song-Beverly Credit Card Act.
+He has represented dozens of brands in cases around the country related to the collection of data and targeted advertising.
+He has defended FTC advertising enforcement actions through trial and regularly appears before the NAD (National Advertising Division).

 Recent Reported Decisions

 Harrold v.
 Levi Strauss & Co., 235 Cal.App.4th 385 (2015) – Lead counsel for iconic jeans brand defeating class certification in data collection class action.

 Lewis v.
 Safeway, Inc., (A140943 Cal.App.
 3-20-2015) – Lead counsel for national grocer in Song-Beverly data privacy class action relating to birthdates.
 Decision on appeal affirming dismissal with prejudice.

 Avalos v.
 IAC, 2014 WL5493242 (SDNY 10-30-2014) – Lead counsel in $1.5 billion class action alleging false advertising, right of publicity, Lanham Act, copyright and RICO violations.
 Decision dismissing all claims with prejudice.